 Text of question: "Some people say that, when it comes to protecting the environment, the public through its government should normally pay landowners for any losses in their property's value because of regulations.
+Another opinion is that, since such regulations are designed to prevent harm to the public, landowners should normally receive no compensation.
+A third opinion is that normally the burden of protecting the environment should be shared in the sense that government would help landowners meet the cost of complying with environmental regulations.
 Another opinion is that, since landowners and their families benefit from a safe environment, normally they should not receive any compensation.
 A third opinion is that normally the burden of protecting the environment should be shared in the sense of the public paying partial compensation and the owners bearing the remaining losses in property value.
 What's your preference?
 Normally, 1.
 The public pays for any losses in property value?
 2. The landowners receive no compensation?
 3. The public and the landowners share the burden of protection?"

 Who were the owners who took the position that government and landowners should share the costs of environmental compliance?
 In contrast to the breakdown of opinions by various traits of the owners that we analyzed for the previous five guidelines for compensation, the crosstabulations for this criterion indicated very considerable differentiation.
 The statistically significant differences all seem to relate to the occupational or financial risks that regulation posed to respondents.
 In the national sample, surveyed owners were nine percentage points less likely to approve of this sharing if they were farm or ranch operators rather than being nonoperators, 10 points less if they were at or above the median in number of acres planted to crops, and 10 points less also if they were at or exceeded the median in gross revenues from agriculture (and 12 points if we place the cut at \$100,000 and above versus less than \$100,000).
 At the regional level, some of the percentage-point differences were appreciably larger: 14 points in the Southeast if the respondent was a current operator, and 12 points to 16 points in the West, Southern Plains, Northern Plains and Midwest if the respondent was at or above the median for acres in crops.
-However, the surveyed owners in all these groups of respondents who were less likely to approve of the sharing principle still constituted majorities when we analyzed them at the national level.
-The same pattern was found in most cases at the regional samples.29
+However, at the national level, among the surveyed owners in all these groups of respondents who were less likely to approve of the sharing principle, majorities were still in favor.
+The same pattern was found in most cases at the regional samples.

 Another type of differentiating condition was whether the surveyed owners attributed some decrease in market value of their land to government regulations.
 Compared to respondents who reported no devaluations, those who claimed losses due to wetlands violations were eight percentage points less likely to approve of sharing costs; and the corresponding difference for zoning problems was 12 percentage points and for endangered species violations, 14 points.
-In the weighted national sample, majorities of the respondents reporting losses nevertheless supported the sharing principle, except in the ESA cases.30 At the regional level, where the differences were often sharper, respondents with this kind of regulatory grievance were less likely to accept a sharing of costs.
+In the weighted national sample, majorities of the respondents reporting losses nevertheless supported the sharing principle, except in the ESA cases.
+At the regional level, where the differences were often sharper, respondents with this kind of regulatory grievance were less likely to accept a sharing of costs.
 For example, only 21 percent of the owners in the Southern Plains who claimed losses due to zoning approved of sharing, as did just 38 percent of their counterparts in the Southeast and 47 percent in the Northeast.